 Synthetic oils also have a much lower evaporation rate than conventional oils.
 If you do a lot of stop-and-go driving, the heat inside your engine increases.
 Synthetic oil provides greater protection against extreme heat for a longer period of time.

-6. How you can clean up an already sludged engine
+6. You can clean up an already sludged engine.

 Varnish and sludge are tough.
 And breaking up the varnish that’s already deposited on your engine takes some intensive cleaning and lubrication.
 First, you need BG EPR® Engine Performance Restoration®.
 And second, you need heat; a running engine offers that.
 BG EPR® works its way through your engine, softening existing deposits and dissolving them so they can be filtered away.